 Read more about my own week in Central America here to see everything I managed to squeeze into just seven days in Guatemala and Belize.

-If you have any great tips on how to eat like a local in Guatemala, keep scrolling down to share them in the comments!
+Do you have any great tips on how to eat like a local in Guatemala?
+Keep scrolling down to share them in the comments!

 If you loved this post then please pin it for others to find:

 *This trip was a press trip organised by the Tourism Promotion Agency of Central America (CATA).
-As always, all words and opinions are my own.
+All words and opinions are my own.